Purpose of Public Forum Debate

 Structure of a Public Forum Debate Round

 A Public Forum Debate round consists of 8 speeches.
 The First Pro speech constructs an argument advocating the resolution’s worthiness.
 The First Con speaker then builds contentions demonstrating the resolution’s disadvantages.

 The Third and Fourth Constructive speakers have the burden of refuting the other team’s arguments by analyzing and explaining flaws in the opponent’s position.
 Also, speakers should allocate some time in either of these speeches to rebuilding the original case.
 It is essential to have clarity that is seldom attained by an intricate outline.
 The 3rd and 4th speeches should conclude with a summary.

-The Fifth & Sixth speeches are Summary Speeches.
+The Fifth and sixth speeches are Summary Speeches.
 These are complicated speeches because each debater has to find a way to explain issues in the light of all that has happened so far – in just two minutes – without speaking too rapidly.
-New evidence, but not new arguments may be presented, except responses (refutation).
+New evidence, but not new arguments, may be presented, except responses (refutation).

-The last Seventh & Eight speeches are The Final Focus Speeches.
-These final speeches frame, with clarity, why your team has won the debate.
+The last seventh and eighth speeches are The Final Focus Speeches—these final speeches frame, with clarity, why your team has won the debate.
 Again, the debater may not present new arguments.
 However, new evidence may be introduced to support an argument made earlier in the round.

 Crossfire takes place between speakers 1 & 2 and 3 & 4.
 These questioning periods give debate interactivity and an opportunity to build the clash.
 In the crossfire, both debaters have equal access to the floor, but the previous speaker from the opposite team needs to ask the first question to the person who just finished speaking.
 After the initial question and answer, either debater may question or answer the opponent.